dotnet/docs/docs/core/tools/dotnet-pack.md

 `dotnet pack`

-Pack the app1 project:
+Pack the `app1` project:

 `dotnet pack ~/projects/app1/project.csproj`

-Pack the project in the current directory and place the resulting packages into the specified folder:
+Pack the project in the current directory and place the resulting packages into the `nupkgs` folder:

 `dotnet pack --output nupkgs`

-Pack the project in the current directory into the specified folder and skip the build step:
+Pack the project in the current directory into the `nupkgs` folder and skip the build step:

 `dotnet pack --no-build --output nupkgs`